You’ll love this step by step guide to making foolproof macarons almost as much as you’ll enjoy eating these delicate French sweets!

-Step Two: Sift together the powdered sugar and almond meal three times to get out any clumps that would cause air bubbles or lumpy macarons.
+Step Two: Sift together the powdered sugar and almond flour three times to get out any clumps that would cause air bubbles or lumpy macarons.

-*You can also pulse your powdered sugar and almond meal in a food processor, but as long as you sift it very well, there’s no need to break out another appliance.
+*You can also pulse your powdered sugar and almond flour in a food processor, but as long as you sift it very well, there’s no need to break out another appliance.